-Did you know that Pediatricians used to have around 300 kids annually that were bed wetters?
-But over the course of the last 10 years their case loads have tripled, not because there is more kids but because the kids are getting older and still wetting the bed.
-We are talking about kids that would normally stop around 5 to 7 years of age are now 9 to 15, there is a real reason for this.
+Did you know that Pediatricians used to have approximately 300 kids annually that were bed wetters?
+But over the course of the last 10 years, their case loads have tripled, not because there are more kids, but because the kids are getting older and still wetting the bed.
+Kids that would normally stop wetting the bed at ages 5 - 7 years old are now 9 - 15 years of age.
+There is a real reason for this.

 We can tell you why this is happening.

-Because of prolonged use of night time diapers your child now has weakened Sphincter muscle!
-This is the problem!
-Whether your child is healthy or disabled the only reason why they would continue to wet the bed is because that muscle is to weak to hold the weight of the urine, either it will slow leak or let go fully.
-For some kids this happens during the day too.
+Because of prolonged use of night time diapers, your child now has a weakened sphincter muscle!
+This is the problem.
+Whether your child is healthy or disabled, the only reason why they would continue to wet the bed is because that muscle is too weak to hold the weight of the urine.
+It will either slowly leak or fully let go.
+For some kids this happens during the day as well.

-We can also give you the true facts about bed wetting.
+We can give you the true facts about bed wetting.

-In the past, bed wetting was most commonly thought of as a psychological problem, the doctors would say the child is just lazy and their solution to parents was to tease them or scold them.
-Ya... we all know that didn't work.
+In the past, bed wetting was most commonly thought of as a psychological problem.
+The doctors would say the child is just lazy and their solution to parents was to tease them or scold them.
+We all know that didn't work.

 We now know that it is most commonly a developmental problem related to deep sleep or a missing hormone that will kick in between the ages of 5 - 7 allowing the bladder and brain to communicate.

 The diaper companies' have done a wonderful job at teaching parents that it's ok to keep their kids in diapers.
-Great for their companies profits but terrible on your wallet and your child's self esteem and health.
-The only thing that is happening is you are prolonging your child's bed wetting because now they have a weakened Sphincter muscle.
+That is great for the companies profits, but terrible on your wallet and your child's self esteem and health.
+The only thing that is happening is you are prolonging your child's bed wetting because now they have a weakened sphincter muscle.
 We call this incontinence in the adult world.

-Either reason, bed wetting should stop with in that age group.
-It's the truth parents.
+Either reason, the truth is that bed wetting should stop within that age group.
 Deep sleep and the hormone needed is no longer the issue.

 You've probably seen a poster like this at your Pediatricians office.